zhacatomn/tictactoe-govtech/README.md

 - Standard HTML landmarks were used throughout the app (eg. Usage of `<section>` and header `<h1>,<h2>...` tags) in order to facilitate the use of screen readers
 - Full capital letters used for buttons to aid readability
 - Simple phrases were used in the UI to minimise complexity and ambiguity
+- A standard font was used (Arial) to also improve readability

 ## Backend Architecture Design